"He who fails to plan is planning to fail," Winston Churchill famously said. While he was speaking...

 Since COVID-19 wreaked havoc on every facet of life, colleges and universities have experienced an enrollment decline of about 1 million students, which is more than 5 percent in a little more than two years.1

-Strategic Enrollment Management (or SEM) has never been more critical for institutions that are working to attract the right students, balance academics with the needs of the market, and focus on long-term student success—especially in today’s environment where increasing numbers of students are ditching college altogether.
+Enrollment strategies in higher education have never been more critical for institutions that are working to attract the right students, balance academics with the needs of the market, and focus on long-term student success—especially in today’s environment where increasing numbers of students are ditching college altogether.
+The proper use of enrollment management best practices can be the difference between full classrooms and empty ones.

-Facing such a complex and daunting challenge and uncertain about what the future holds, you may be focusing on creating a more effective strategic enrollment management plan.
+Facing such a complex and daunting challenge and uncertain about what the future holds, you should consider focusing on creating a more effective strategic enrollment management plan.
 You need an SEM that better serves students, more clearly identifies goals, more accurately measures success, and maximizes institutional resources.

 Are you developing your first strategic enrollment management plan or reevaluating SEM for your next term?